 DAY 7: Shetland Island

-After a tough crossing we put our feet on the ground of Lerwick, on the Shetland Island where we met Martha for our bird and animal watching tour.
+After a tough crossing we put our feet on the ground of Lerwick, in Shetland.
+This is where we met Martha for our bird and animal watching tour.
 This was an unforgettable experience on which you can read all the details here.
-After this, we went back on the Ferry in order to come back to the main land of Scotland after a 12 hour journey.
+Next, we returned by Ferry to the main land of Scotland after a 12 hour journey.

 DAY 8: The Highlands

-Arrived in Aberdeen in the morning, we met Rabbies again (read about the tours and this great tour company here) for a tour of the Highlands.
-We check in our hostel with Hostelling Scotland in the evening for a calm diner before heading back to the center of Aberdeen for some drinks and even a karaoke bar.
+Having arrived in Aberdeen in the morning, we met Rabbies again (read about the tours and this great tour company here) for a tour of the Highlands.
+We check in our hostel with Hostelling Scotland in the evening for a calm dinner before heading back to the centre of Aberdeen for some drinks and even a karaoke bar.